-Philip Ruddock has said that public submissions to the religious freedom review will be published online and the deadline to submit them has been extended.
+Philip Ruddock said he planned to publish public submissions to the religious freedom review online.
+He will also extend the deadline to submit them.

 The panel met for the first time in Sydney on Wednesday.

 Ruddock told ABC Radio on Thursday the panel had received over 100 submissions and agreed to extend the deadline until February 14.